patrickjuchli/basic-ftp/README.md

 ### Example

-This is how uploading a file is implemented in the library.
+This is how uploading a file is implemented in the Basic API.
 Your own custom functions should follow the same pattern.
 The example assumes that a `dataSocket` on the client is ready, for example by using `enterPassiveMode`.

 ```
 function upload(client, readableStream, remoteFilename) {